dmulyalin/ttp/docs/source/Outputs/Returners.rst

 self
 -------------------------------------

-Default returner, data processed by output returned back to ttp for further processing, that way outputs can be chained to produce required results.
-Another use case is when ttp used as a module, results can be formatted retrieved out of ttp object.
+Default returner.
+Data processed by the output is returned back to TTP for further processing, allowing outputs to be chained.
+When TTP is used as a module, formatted results can be retrieved from the TTP object.

 file
 -------------------------------------